Alcidespb24/RAG/parsed_documents/hipaa-simplification-201303_parsed.md

 (A) Implement the implementation specification if reasonable and appropriate; or

-(B) If implementing the implementation specification is not reasonable and appropriate—

-(1) Document why it would not be reasonable and appropriate to implement the implementation specification; and

-(2) Implement an equivalent alternative measure if reasonable and appropriate.
+(B) If implementing the implementation specification is not reasonable and appropriate, document why it would not be reasonable and appropriate to implement the implementation specification; and implement an equivalent alternative measure if reasonable and appropriate.

 (c) **Standards.** A covered entity or business associate must comply with the applicable standards as provided in this section and in § 164.308, § 164.310, § 164.312, § 164.314, and § 164.316 with respect to all electronic protected health information.